SerenaLynas/MinecraftIDsScraper/README.md

 const id: BlockID = 'acacia_button';
 ```
-Different types are useful because it prevents you from putting something like a stick, which isn't a block, into something that requires a block form.
+Different types are useful because it prevents you from putting something like a stick, which isn't a block, into something that requires a block form (such as setblock).

 There are three types:
 * **BlockID**: The ID of a block only.
 For example, there is no 'stick' block (even though there is a stick item), so 'stick' wouldn't fit this type.